Blockchain-Ads-Team/BCA-HUB-Documentation-Firebase-backend-API/README.md

 {
   uuid:                  (String): "All that is required is the uuid to identify the user in the DB, the Firebase SDK returns that, so you can call the endpoint with the response from the SDK",
   projectID:             (String): "The id for the project to be queried.",
-  startDate:             (String): "The start date for the analytics data to be pulled from in DD/MM/YYYY format.
+  startDate:             (String): "The start date for the analytics data to be pulled from in YYYY-MM-DD format.
 It is optional and if not provided, it uses 30days from the day",
-  endDate:               (String): "The end date for the analytics data to be pulled from in DD/MM/YYYY format.
+  endDate:               (String): "The end date for the analytics data to be pulled from in YYYY-MM-DD format.
 It is optional and if not provided, it uses yesterday as the day", }
 ```